 Corvallis, OR 97330

 The Pre-Law Society is a student organization devoted to students interested or curious in attending law school.
 The society's focus is on networking with other students and legal professionals, preparing for the LSAT, researching law schools, and completing law school applications.
 All interested students, from any department at OSU, are welcome to join.
-Jason Tanenbaum, the Pre-Law Coordinator, serves as the Faculty Advisor for the Pre-Law Society alongside Christopher Willett as the President, and Sarah Szot as the Vice President.
+Jason Tanenbaum, the Pre-Law Coordinator, serves as the Faculty Advisor for the Pre-Law Society alongside Rebekah Feldhaus as acting President, and Sarah Szot as the Vice President.
 The society will be traveling to law schools for visits, holding discussions and debates, and learning more about the pre law process for applying to a law institutions.

 The OSU Mock Trial team is a student-run organization that competes in intercollegiate tournaments sanctioned by the American Mock Trial Association.
 Each year, the AMTA releases a fictional legal controversy to the 350 participating colleges and universities.
 The cases include detailed affidavits from expert and lay witnesses, descriptions of physical evidence, as well as potentially relevant statutes, case law, and rules of evidence.
 Teams utilize this information to formulate a case theory, prepare a trial strategy, and ultimately conduct a trial at the tournaments.
 While some students act as attorneys and others as witnesses, the goals of the team are for all students to learn about law and trial procedures, to strengthen their organizational and communication skills, and to develop relationships with teammates and members of other teams.
 Jason Tanenbaum serves as faculty advisor and coach of the team.